ibm-cloud-docs/ibm-spectrum-lsf/adding-profile-types.md

 # Adding compute profile types for auto scaling
 {: #add-compute-profile-types}

-Complete the following steps to add compute profile types when worker nodes are automatically added by the resource connector.
+Complete the following steps to add compute profile types when worker nodes are added by the resource connector.

 If you need to add multiple profiles, step 1 is sufficient and the restart `mbatchd` command is enough.
 The remaining steps are for submitting a job to a specific by tagging the virtual machine with templateID as a string resource.
 {: note}